-To copy a code selection, keeping Ctrl pressed, drag it to the target location.
+To copy a code selection, keeping Control pressed, drag it to the target location.

 The drag functionality is enabled by default.
-To disable it, in the Settings/Preferences dialog Ctrl+Alt+S, go to and clear the Enable Drag'n'Drop functionality in editor checkbox in the Mouse section.
+To disable it, in the Settings dialog (Control+Alt+S), go to and clear the Move code fragments with drag-and-drop checkbox in the Mouse Control section.

-To toggle between the upper and lower case for the selected code fragment, press Ctrl+Shift+U.
+To toggle between the upper and lower case for the selected code fragment, press Control+Shift+U.

 Note that when you apply the toggle case action to the CamelCase name format, DataGrip converts the name to the lower case.

-To comment or uncomment a code fragment, select it and press Ctrl+Shift+/.
+To comment or uncomment a code fragment, select it and press Control+Shift+/.